theo-brown/tglfnn-ukaea/README.md

 ### Using the traced TorchScript models in Fortran

 The traced PyTorch models can be used in Fortran with [FTorch](https://github.com/Cambridge-ICCS/FTorch), which provides Fortran bindings for LibTorch (the C++ backend of PyTorch).
 Please [cite the Ftorch publication](https://github.com/Cambridge-ICCS/FTorch#authors-and-acknowledgment) if using these models from Fortran.

+Further details on the FTorch Implementation of these networks can be found in a [related project](https://github.com/ProjectTorreyPines/TurbulentTransport.jl/blob/master/utilities/README_onnx_to_pytorch_fortran.md).

 #### Prerequisites